Dodging and navigating EE and Virgin broadband offers

 Fun times…

-As a reward for years of loyally, Virgin decided it was time take back the welcome mat and increase my monthly bill… by about 35% to £165 a month.
+As a reward for years of loyally, Virgin decided it was time to take back the welcome mat and increase my monthly bill… by about 35% to £165 a month.

 Two minutes later I switched to EE.